ramok0/FortniteLauncher/README.md

-## ⚠️ This is still in developpment, its not even a minimal viable product yet
+## ⚠️ This has been patched by EpicGames.
+It wont work anymore.

 ## FortniteLauncher is a third party launcher for Fortnite

 - It aims to be a replacement for [LlamaLauncher](https://github.com/haashemi/LlamaLauncher) with some more features.